campuscode/rails-guides-pt-BR/source/routing.md

 | PATCH/PUT | /admin/articles/:id      | articles#update      | article_path(:id)      |
 | DELETE    | /admin/articles/:id      | articles#destroy     | article_path(:id)      |

-TIP: _If you need to use a different controller namespace inside a `namespace` block you can specify an absolute controller path, e.g: `get '/foo' => '/foo#index'`._
+TIP: _If you need to use a different controller namespace inside a `namespace` block you can specify an absolute controller path, e.g: `get '/foo', to: '/foo#index'`._

 ### Nested Resources